bin16/notebook/markdown/flutter.md

 Difference between stateless widget and stateful widget is their lifetime, or actually, the state object.

+III.
+How-Tos
+---

+### How to add local images?

+1. Create a folder with your images.
+2. Add the image file to

 [flutter-windows-sdk]: https://storage.googleapis.com/flutter_infra/releases/beta/windows/flutter_windows_v0.7.3-beta.zip
 [emulator-or-simulator]: https://stackoverflow.com/questions/1584617/simulator-or-emulator-what-is-the-difference
 <!--stackedit_data: